Zákupy: Sights

-The town is known for Zákupy Castle.
+Zákupy is known for Zákupy Castle.
 It was created by the reconstruction of the original fortress, which began in 1541.
 During the reconstruction after the fire in 1573, a large eastern wing was created, and the castle was gradually expanded into four wings.
 In the 1680s, the castle was rebuilt in the Baroque style.
 During World War I, there was a hospital in the castle.
 After World War I, the castle became state property and since the 1970s, it has been open to the public.
 The castle includes French garden and English park.
 Since 2002, it has been protected as a national cultural monument.

-The historical core is formed by Svobody Square.
-Main landmarks of the square are pseudo-Gothic town hall from 1867 and Baroque plague column with the statue of Holy Trinity from 1708.
+The historical core is formed by the square Náměstí Svobody.
+Among the main landmarks of the square are the pseudo-Gothic town hall from 1867 and a Baroque plague column with the statue of Holy Trinity from 1708.

-Other sights include Church of Saints Fabian and Sebastian, former Capuchin monastery with Church of Saint Francis of Assisi, and stone bridges over the Svitávka.
+Other sights include Church of Saints Fabian and Sebastian, former Capuchin monastery with Church of Saint Francis of Assisi, and stone bridges over the Svitavka.